Local Transport Plan

 The plan includes a long-term strategy for delivering transport improvements that look ahead to 2030.
 The plan also includes a short-term Delivery Plan focussed on the next 4 years (2015/16 – 2018/19).
 This is primarily based on the £20.3 million worth of capital funding that the government will provide during this period.

 The plan has been developed based on existing knowledge and information; approved plans and strategies; and evidence and data from within Brighton & Hove and the wider Greater Brighton City Region area.

-Consultation and engagement with established partnerships and stakeholders helped to shape the plan and identify priorities, projects and programmes that need to be progressed for the future to help people move around the city more safely, sustainably, and easily.
+Consultation and engagement with established partnerships and stakeholders helped to shape the plan and identify priorities, projects and programmes that need to be progressed in the future to help people move around the city more safely, sustainably, and easily.

 Why has the plan been developed?